配置 jobs 文件 .gitlab-ci.yml

 For example, to enable per-branch caching:

-If you use Windows Batch to run your shell scripts you need to replace
+If you use Windows Batch to run your shell scripts you need to replace$ with %:

 cache:untracked